avocet-experimentation/feature-flag-relay/README.md

-# cattails
+# Feature Flag Relay
 ⚠️ Work in Progress

-This project is currently under active development.
-A complete version with full documentation will be available soon.
+This project is under active development.
+Documentation will be available soon.